-IT IS FURTHER ORDERED that, for the purpose of monitoring Bhatia Defendants' compliance with this Order, including the financial representations upon which part of the judgment was suspended and any failure to transfer any assets as required by this Order:
+IT IS FURTHER ORDERED that, for the purpose of monitoring Defendant Techers247's compliance with this Order:

-A. Within 14 days of receipt of a written request from a representative of Plaintiffs, each Bhatia Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
+A. Within 14 days of receipt of a written request from a representative of Plaintiffs, information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
 Plaintiffs are also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69.